Fashioning Amendments and Seeding Techniques to Rebuild Essential Genera of Endophytes and other soil Nutrient mobilizers (FAST REGEN)

 Seed pellets

-We tumbled seeds in a Yardmax 1.6 cubic foot cement mixer without mixing paddles, with powdered clays, sifted generic compost, symbiotic and/or anti-herbicide compost tea, and biochar in various combinations.
+We tumbled seeds in a Yardmax 1.6 cubic foot cement mixer without mixing paddles, with powdered clays, sifted generic compost, symbiotic and/or anti-herbicide compost leachate, and biochar in various combinations.
 The Yardmax cement mixer design is especially well suited to making seed pellets, having a low profile, cart-like maneuverability, more than adequate volume at current scale, easily accessible power controls on the front of the machine, appropriate tumbling speed, an easily repositioned drum with a large segment that is nearly horizontal in two of its eight positions, and less than half the price of a larger cement mixer lacking most of these attributes.

 We have been surprised by details of seed pellet production.
 Most online resources describe tumbling clay powder with fine compost and seeds while gradually and lightly spraying water into the mixing container, or rolling a similar mixture manually.
 The "One Straw Revolution" method convenes a large number of people to produce seed pellets.
 Relatively little attention is given to predation.
 For the FAST REGEN proposal to be scalable, farmers ideally could acquire everything needed to implement the program from a local farm supply store.
-We have purchased powdery "Wyoming bentonite" clay at Buccheits in past years.
+We have purchased powdery "Wyoming bentonite" clay at Buchheits in past years.
 That was sodium bentonite, with a pH near 7 when dissolved in rainwater; this year the same stores stocked "Volclay," a calcium bentonite product which has dramatically different water absorption characteristics and a pH of 9.9.
 There is a powdery sodium bentonite product, sold in small jars as a skin treatment, with a pH of 8 in water and 6.3 in acetic acid (an option on the label).
 A vendor on Amazon.com sells a red clay specifically for making seed balls, as well as a mixture called Phuel with a red clay base and other amendments.
 Both of these have a neutral pH.
 They are to be mixed about 50:50 with fine compost, and a $20, 1 kg bag is "Enough for 100s of seed balls!"
-Unscented cat litter can be an inexpensive bulk bentonite clay with a neutral pH, but it is not powdery enough to make seed pellets gracefully.
+Unscented cat litter is a less inexpensive bulk bentonite clay with a neutral pH, but it is not powdery enough to make seed pellets gracefully.
 We have done a lot of experiments with different clays and mixtures in plots, pots, and seedling trays, which I will try to summarize briefly.

 2. Phuel and the related seed ball clay make seed pellets with acceptable germination rates.
 In addition, mice seem to ignore red clay seed balls while attacking unprotected seeds and seeds made with other clays or layers of biochar.
 These clays are just too expensive for farming and not widely distributed.
 Neutral sodium bentonite may be equally good for germination, but probably requires a complementary ingredient to deter rodents.